hammerheim-game/hammerheim-rules/5-warbands.md

 Psychology section of the Mordheim rulebook.
 They must always run or charge towards the nearest opponent they can see.
 If no enemy is visible they are moved under the player’s control.
-They can never use any form of armour or ranged weapons.
+They can never use any form of armor or ranged weapons.
 Savage Orcs are also so primitive for other Boyz and can never have the Leader ability or use their Ld stat for rout tests, unless they are the only models from the warband